felixstrobel/tryhackme/nmap/README.md

 <b>80/tcp open  http</b>
 </pre>

-1. How many ports do we find open under 1000?
+1. How many ports do we find open under 1000?<br>
    `2`

 <i>We can also find the given protocol for the ports. `tcp` stands for `Transmission Control Protocol`.
 It is part of some common network protocols.</i>

-3. What communication protocol is given for these ports following the port number?
+3. What communication protocol is given for these ports following the port number?<br>
    `tcp`

 <i>The next question asks for the ssh service version.
 To scan for versions we can use the `-sV` flag.<br>